LeeyaD/rb130/written_prep.md

 ## Testing With Minitest
 G. What is Minitest?
 How do we get access to it?
 A testing framework for Ruby that used to be distributed with it.
 It's a RubyGem so we can access it using the `gem install` command which will connect to the remote RubyGems Library where it's downloaded & installed to our local file system.
-To use it in our Ruby project, we `require minitest/autorun` at the top of our test file.
+To use it in our Ruby project, we `require minitest/autorun` at the top of our test file and `require_relative` our Ruby file.

 1. What is a test suite?
 The entire set of tests that accompany a program or application; all the tests for a project.